martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 ```
 where the sum is taken over all consecutive time instants for a given time_id.

 Our base model is a linear regression model for this approximation RV and the actual realized volatility given by the target.
 We will use the RMSPE metric for the loss for all models.
+The linear regression model attained a loss of 0.3019  and 0.2678 for training and validation loss respectively.